andrew/ultimate-awesome/README.md

 - [Awesome_Information_Extraction](https://github.com/wutong8023/Awesome_Information_Extraction) - Literature Survey of Information Extraction, especially Relation Extraction, Event Extraction, and Slot Filling.
 - [android-resources](https://github.com/yogeshpaliyal/android-resources) - This repository serves as a curated collection of valuable resources related to Android development.
 It aims to provide developers with a centralized hub to discover and explore informative content on various Android-specific topics, including, internals of android, performance optimization, architectural patterns, etc.
 - [made-in-korea](https://github.com/738/made-in-korea) - 🇰🇷 Curating the best projects that were made and mainly contributed by Korean developers.
-- [awesome-amortized-inference](https://github.com/bayesflow-org/awesome-amortized-inference) - This is a community-driven collection of resources around amortized inference.
 - [awesome-nx](https://github.com/billyjov/awesome-nx) - An awesome list that curates the best Nrwl Nx tools, tutorials, articles and more.
 - [awesome-repositories-collection](https://github.com/cheesewhe/awesome-repositories-collection) - A curated collection of awesome utilities and repositories organized by category.
 - [awesome-xapi](https://github.com/CiscoDevNet/awesome-xapi) - A curated list of developer resources to integrate with Webex Devices.
 - [awesome-scratch-projects](https://github.com/CodeLabClub/awesome-scratch-projects) - A curated list of awesome scratch projects.
 - [fucking-awesome-mac](https://github.com/correia-jpv/fucking-awesome-mac) -  Now we have become very big, Different from the original idea.
 Collect premium software in various categories.
 With repository stars⭐ and forks🍴.
-- [awesome-producthunt-alternatives](https://github.com/DirectorySurf/awesome-producthunt-alternatives) - An awesome list of producthunt alternatives.
 - [awesome-ethics](https://github.com/HussainAther/awesome-ethics) - A curated list of awesome ethics.
 - [awesome-localstack](https://github.com/localstack/awesome-localstack) - A curated list of LocalStack integrations, tools, frameworks, and platforms.
 - [awesome-synthesis](https://github.com/MikeMorenoDSP/awesome-synthesis) - A curated list of software for learning synthesis.